Loutro, Elassona

 Loutro (Λουτρό, [lut'ɾo]) is a village and a community of the Elassona municipality.
 Before the 2011 local government reform, Loutro was part of the municipality of Antichasia, of which it was a municipal district and the seat.
-The 2011 census recorded 702 inhabitants in the village.
 The community of Loutro covers an area of 29.165 km2.

 History

 The village is over 500 years old.
 It is recorded as village and as "Lutro" in the Ottoman Tahrir Defter number 101 dating to 1521.